IamSila/portswigger-Academy-labs/IDOR-AND-ACCESS-CONTROL/horizontal access control/User ID controlled by request parameter with data leakage in redirect.md

 ## try changing the request to carlos in burpsuite
     - GET my-account?id=carlos
     - Oserve the response body that carlos details are actually included even though in the browser we see the redirected to /login page....
-    - try using the view source and notice carlos' data leaked..
+    - try using the view source or inspector to notice carlos' data leaked..

 - COPY CARLOS API KEY AND SOLVE THE LAB